Dharmik-49/jethakejabaj/README.md

 📝 Personalized Chat History: The chatbot automatically saves and loads conversation history for each logged-in user, providing a continuous experience.

+📊 Prediction History: Automatically saves the last 5 crop predictions for each user, allowing them to review past inputs and results.

 🌐 Multi-Language UI: The entire user interface can be dynamically switched between English, Hindi, and Gujarati.

 📱 Mobile-Responsive Design: The UI is built with Streamlit and enhanced with custom CSS to be fully functional and user-friendly on both desktop and mobile devices.